 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-This month we are putting our best fork forward for National Nutrition Month.
-Using our bracket-style contest, the Kellogg Cancer Center Registered Dietitians – Lori Bumbaco, Lisa Zoberman and Colleen Takagishi – are helping us understand the nutrients of “healthy” snacks.
+Go further with food this National Nutrition Month with NorthShore!
+The Kellogg Cancer Center Registered Dietitians – Lori Wyble and Lisa Zoberman – want to help patients focus on the importance of making informed decisions about food with the Elite Ate Bracket Challenge.
+Lisa and Lori are helping us understand the nutrients behind healthy breakfast choices.
 The overall format followed to pick the winners was nutrient-dense foods vs. empty calories.